gAia-KIRAS/wp3_DL_model_detection/README.md

         - First, go to the directory with the commandline: 'cd ./31_evaluation/src'

-        - Second, run the bash scrip:  'step03_evaluate.sh  > log'
+        - Second, run the bash scrip:  'step03_evaluate.sh  > log'   (this script is provided by SBA project leader)

         - Finally, check the 'log' file